gopasspw/gopass/pkg/backend/crypto/xc/README.md

 newcomers it's a major hurdle.
 For the gopass developers it's about the most time consuming task to provide support and implement workaround for GPG issues.
-This doesn't mean that GPG is bad, but security is hard and complex and GPG adds a lot of flexiblity on top of that so the result is complex and complicated.
+This doesn't mean that GPG is bad, but security is hard and complex and GPG adds a lot of flexibility on top of that so the result is complex and complicated.

 WARNING